What is the Detroit Promise?

 HFC is following the Applebaum Family Campus Coach model, which ensures that every student has an individual Campus Success Coach to make sure the student is set up for success.
 HFC’s current campus coaches are Mark Yancy Jr., Reco Spencer, and Elyse Hogan.

 The Detroit Promise is sponsored by the the Detroit Regional Chamber of Commerce.
-To learn more about the program's history, visit the Detroit Regional Chamber's website.
-To sign up for the program at HFC, follow the link directly below.
+To learn more about the program, visit the Detroit Promise website.
+To sign up for the program at HFC, follow the link in the "How do I sign up?" section below.

 How do I sign up?